peasantbird/tp/docs/UserGuide.md

 - Area code: A prefix for phone numbers in the format +123, containing anywhere from 1 to 3 digits.
 - Alphanumeric: Consisting of only English-language letters and the digits from 0-9.
+- CLI: Command-Line Interface.
+A text-based means of interacting with applications.
+In RTPM, you use this to interact with the internal logic.
 - Client: In RTPM, refers to either a buyer or a seller.
 - Hard disk: The storage component of your computer.
 - Computer: Desktops or laptops, but not mobile phones.